 New Investor's Guide to Building Wealth

-To help you on your journey to build wealth, I've put together some resources that you can work your way through sequentially.
+To help you on your journey to build wealth, we've put together some resources that you can work your way through sequentially.
 This foundation should give you a decent view of the process, challenges, and strategies you might employ to grow your net worth.
-I recommend you use this page as your base, following each linked article, studying it, and then returning to move on once you feel comfortable that you've mastered the topic.
-As always, if you have any questions, you can most easily reach me at my personal blog, where I write about more advanced finance and investing concepts.
+We recommend you use this page as your base, following each linked article, studying it, and then returning to move on once you feel comfortable that you've mastered the topic.

 Building Wealth Starts With Saving Money